 Lighting was used masterfully and because it has been pivotal to Pink Floyd, it couldn’t have had a lesser role for the visual representation of this exhibition.
 Light was utilised as a medium to highlight, pause, frame, introduce drama and attract attention.
 It was used to make the spectator admire and to captivate them.
 Contrast and saturation were the two key elements that led to a stunning visual result.

 The most memorable element about the lighting was that it was designed depending on the mood and the dramatisation that the space required.
 A look at the images below can convey how completely different approaches were used for different stages of the exhibition.

 It goes without saying that you needed many hours in order to take it all in, read all about the different items that were displayed and watch all available videos.
 But without a doubt, it was all worth it.

 I read somewhere that by the end of it, the experience came close to having seen Pink Floyd live.
 Unfortunately, I haven’t had the privilege but I hope it came pretty close.

 Some exhibitions are just for a show-off without anything to tell.
 But this one was full of substance about a band so influential, it has made a distinct mark on the musical world and is one that will remain iconic, possibly and hopefully, forever.

 Pink Floyd became unique by utilising every possible medium: sounds, images, artwork, stage, music, spectacle and above all emotion.
 And Their Mortal Remains was a total wonder for the senses.
 Thank you Pink Floyd, we have indeed learnt how to fly.

 The exhibition is going on tour so keep updated on the next location via the official Facebook site here.

-Images: Evina Diamantara
+Blog post by Evina Diamantara